A Timekeeper of the Past

 A Journey through Karanovo I to VII

-The Karanovo System stretches from around 6000 BC to 2200 BC, divided into seven distinct periods.
+The Karanovo System spans from around 6000 BC to 2200 BC, divided into seven distinct periods.

-Karanovo I marked the dawn of the Neolithic age around 6000 BC, when society shifted from hunter-gatherers to settled farming communities.
-This phase parallels the Starčevo–Kőrös–Criş culture, known for its early farming societies.
+Karanovo I marks the beginning of the Neolithic age around 6000 BC.
+During this time, societies transitioned from hunting and gathering to settled farming communities.
+This phase parallels the Starčevo–Kőrös–Criş culture, known for its early agricultural practices.

-Transitioning to the late Neolithic or Early Copper Age, Karanovo IV is a testament to human ingenuity with the advent of copper tools and advanced pottery techniques.
+Karanovo IV marks the late Neolithic or Early Copper Age.
+This period showcases human ingenuity with the advent of copper tools and advanced pottery techniques.

-Next, Karanovo V brings us to the cusp of the Early Bronze Age, associated with the Varna culture’s rise, showcasing early metalworking and signs of urbanization.
+Karanovo V transitions into the Early Bronze Age, which is closely linked with the Varna culture.
+This era features early metalworking and signs of urbanization.

-Finally, Karanovo VII signifies a cultural transition with influences from northern cultures marking the end of this chronology.
+Finally, Karanovo VII signifies a cultural shift.
+Influences from northern cultures mark the end of this chronological sequence.

 Discrepancies and Adaptations